 Time in the dataARC Tool

-While some of our data describe long term processes, other data describe discrete events or rapid changes, and inevitably the creators of each dataset have their own way of dividing up time and talking about when things happened.
-Paleoenvironmental datasets often refer to geological time scales, archaeologists talk in terms of cultural time periods like the Early Viking Age, and those cultural definitions vary from place to place, and Historians name years and months.
+While some of our data describe long-term processes, other data describe discrete events or rapid changes, and inevitably the creators of each dataset have their own way of dividing up time and talking about when things happened.
+Paleoenvironmental datasets often refer to geological time scales, archaeologists talk in terms of cultural time periods, such as the Early Viking Age, whose cultural definitions vary from place to place, and historians name years and months.

 The difficulties with time go beyond disciplinary divides, reflecting specific meaningful choices made by the creators of each dataset.
 In dataARC, the dates listed for the Icelandic Sagas are the Sagas were written down and the dates to which the Sagas may refer.
 An Icelandic Saga may be speaking of the initial occupation of Iceland dating to the mid 9th century, but was written down in 1300.
 We have, effectively, Saga Dates and Saga Event Dates.
 While the Saga data refers to the recording time as well as the time of the event, dates for archaeological remains are the best interpretations of their time of use in the past, based on both relative and absolute dating techniques.